Nepal Bhutan Tibet Tour

 Day 11: LHASA : Exploring Tibetan Monasteries - DREPUNG & SERA

-Sera Monastery: Witness the famous Buddhist monk debates, an exciting display of intellectual and religious discussions.
+Later visit Sera Monastery which is the second largest monastery in Tibet.
+Witness the famous Buddhist monk debates, an exciting display of intellectual and religious discussions.

 Activity: Approx.: 6 hours